ympbyc/Carrot/README.md

 I/O
 ---

  I/O in lazy languages are hard because the order of evaluation is not lexical, and if the return value of an I/O operation does not affect the overall result, the operation itself gets ommited.
-To go around this problem, Haskell uses whta's called an IO Monad.
-IO Monad is a way to construct a computation, and sideeffects don't happen while the program is executing.
+To go around this problem, Haskell uses what's called an IO Monad.
+IO Monad is a way to construct a computation, and sideeffects don't happen while the program is being evaluated.
  Carrot takes a saner approach than that.
 It uses what we call a timed-io.
 Every sideeffectful function F takes an additional argument time X, and F that usually return `()` instead return a time Y. By giving Y to another sideeffectful function G, a clear relation between F and G gets formed so Carrot can figure out the evaluation order.
  Every sideeffectful function may cache its results based on the time so it works fine even with call-by-name strategy.